StevenBlack/hackfest/readme.md

 ![Base concepts and their prereqisite relationships](assets/base-concepts-graph-1.png)

-Here's another way to visualize the same graph network.
-This time, let's use a **layered graph layout**.
-This is a little better, but still a mess.
+Let's use a **layered graph layout** to visualize the subject prerequisite relationships.
+This is a little better, but it's still a mess.

 ![Layered format for the network graph](assets/base-concepts-layered.png)